survoai/humalect-docs/docs/10-Pipelines/how-to-deploy-a-pipeline.md

 # How to deploy a pipeline?
 ## What is Deployment?

-A deployment is an instance of a pipeline execution (which pulls the code from source code repository, builds it and releases it in a particular environment).
+A deployment is an instance of a pipeline execution (which pulls the code from the source code repository, builds it and releases it in a particular environment).

 Once the pipeline is created, it can be deployed via direct commits on code repositories (if CD is enabled) or manual deployments from the pipelines page UI.